Fesmaster/ThousandEyesCampaign/charoptions/races.md

 There are a vast number of races, though, only a few are playable.
 Non-playable races can be found [here](NOLINK).
 These races are listed in order of population, with the exception of the Avarians, who insisted they be listed first.

 ### Ariveros
 The Ariveros are a proud race, and the most technologically advanced.
-They are the founders and rulers of a vast empire, the Averian Empire.
+They are the founders and rulers of a vast empire, the Avarian Empire.
 It is within this empire that our story takes place.
-All information for making an Avarian character can be found on their page: [Averian Characters](avarian-characters.html).
+All information for making an Avarian character can be found on their page: [Avarian Characters](avarian-characters.html).

 It should be noted that making a character of the Avarian race requires making the character's class the Avarian    class.
 In other words, the race and class are combined.